 This is an AI translated post.

-China Supports UAE's Claim to Three Islands in the Persian Gulf, Iran Protests (Kyodo News)
+China Supports UAE's Claim to Three Persian Gulf Islands, Drawing Iran's Strong Protest (Yonhap News)

 - Writing language: Korean